DAB0mB/react-styleql/README.md

 - It introduces custom query selectors and syntax rules for optimal styling experience.
 - Its query selectors work based on Components and props, rather than HTML tag-names and attributes.
 - It has full encapsulation per Component.
-- It can dynamically evaluate style rules based on given props and theming manifest.
+- It can dynamically evaluate style rules based on given props and theme config.

-Here's one way I use StyleQL while avoiding the over-specification of style attributes in some elements:
+Here's one example of how to use StyleQL:

 ```jsx
 import styleql from '@styleql/react/native';